This is a deep, mellow and mysterious side blown flute. 27 to 35 inches long

 Great tip for making the flute sound great: Start all closed go up and down the scale, keep the lower hand "peace sign fingers" together, as if they were scotch taped together, for this ancient flute to come alive.

-The side blown Anasazi Flute comes with a beautiful protective flute bag.
-And because you look marvelous and I am motivated, inside the USA, shipping and handling is included!
+The side blown Anasazi Flute comes with a beautiful protective flute bag and free inside the USA!

 SELECT ANY AMOUNT YOU WOULD LIKE TO DONATE IN THE NEXT STEP.